akaunting/docs/en/user-manual/apps.md

 App Store
 =========

-While we strongly believe that Akaunting is the best free accounting software out there, we're very well aware that it's not perfect, just like everything in the real world.
-Akaunting ships with core accounting tools needed to manage the money.
-For further features, instead of creating a bloated software by adding all of them to the core, we've created a modular structure so that it could get extended easily.
+While we strongly believe that Akaunting is the best free accounting software, we're also aware it's not perfect.
+Akaunting ships with core accounting tools needed to manage money.
+For added features, we've created a modular structure so that it could be extended easily, instead of creating a bloated software by adding all of them to the core.

 ![apps home](_images/apps.gif)